Black Friday 2019 Amazon device deals have started: Fire TV streamers, Echo Show devices and Fire tablets are now on sale

-As we get closer to Black Friday, Amazon's list of discounts keeps on growing.
+Black Friday is just a few days away and Amazon's list of discounts keeps on growing.
 So to save you time, we've done the hard work, compiling the latest and greatest releases right here.

 Some of the more recent Amazon reductions include the Fire TV Cube at $30 off a $120 list price, and the Fire TV Stick 4K with Alexa Voice Remote and non-4K version of the Fire TV Stick with Alexa Voice Remote each for 50% off.
 In addition to early offers on Fire tablets, Kindle e-readers, even the Echo Show 8 smart display has been discounted, seeing a further drop on its already reduced price.